By Andrea Wachter and Marsea Marcus

 Imagine accepting your body or some part of your body.
 What would you stand to gain if you practiced Radical Acceptance?

 Think of some recent times when you were laughing or feeling free, times when you were not thinking about your body.
-In those moments you had the same exact body that you do now, but you were able to be happy because you were not focused on your bad body thoughts.
+In those moments you had the same exact body that you do now, but you were able to be happy because you were not focused on your negative thoughts.
 It’s so easy to think your body is the problem.
-But if you can feel happy in your body one moment and horrible in your body the next moment, then the problem is not your body, it’s your thinking.
-Of course if your body is not healthy and you need to make some changes to heal it, that’s fine, but the root of most suffering comes from our thinking.
-That’s why some people can have what seems to many like the “perfect body” and still feel miserable, while others can be larger than the cultural ideal and feel free and comfortable in their bodies.
+But if you can feel happy in your body one moment and horrible the next moment, then the problem is not your body, it’s your thinking.
+Of course, if your body is not healthy and you need to make some changes to heal it, that’s fine, but the root of most suffering comes from our thinking.
+That’s why some people can have what seems to many like the “perfect body” and still feel miserable, while others can be larger than what the culture has deemed to be ideal, and feel free and comfortable in their bodies.

 Notice some times in the next few weeks when you experience joy or peace.
-Then, when you find yourself lost in bad body thoughts, remind yourself that the reason you are in pain is because of your thoughts, not solely because of your body.
+Then, when you find yourself lost in negative body thoughts, remind yourself that the reason you are in pain is because of your thoughts, not because of your body.

 Self-hate is like a virus that takes over your computer and causes all kinds of problems.
 Then other things act up and it’s easy to get caught up in the new problems and get even further from fixing the original virus.
 Self-hate pretends to help.
 It pretends to “whip us into shape” and motivate us.
 But if self-hatred was going to help you achieve happiness and peace, you probably would have by now.

 Ask yourself: If hating myself was going to help me feel better, wouldn’t it have done so by now?
-See if you can motivate yourself with kindness, care, self-love and honesty.
-Try talking to yourself like you would a dear friend or a child you adore.
+See if you can motivate yourself with kindness, care, and self-love.
+Try talking to yourself like you would speak to a dear friend or a child you adore.

 The multi-billion dollar diet industry is dependent on the myth that thin people are happier.
 But don’t you know thin people who are very unhappy and fat people who are quite content?
-The idea that thinness brings happiness is challenged every single time someone loses weight on a diet and then proceeds to gain it back.
-If thinness actually brought happiness, people would lose weight on a diet and live happily ever after.
+The idea that thinness brings happiness is challenged every single time someone loses weight on a diet and does not proceed to live happily ever after.
+If thinness actually brought happiness, people would lose weight on a diet and be happy.
 But that is not what happens.
-The truth is, people can be happy or unhappy at any size.
+Most of the time, people are food and body obsessed as a result of dieting and the truth is, people can be happy or unhappy at any size.
 Happiness has more to do with our thinking than anything else.

-Can you find something in your life to be happy about right now, regardless of your weight?
+Can you find something in your life to be happy about right now?
 Can you see that on some level, people are all the same?
 We are all afraid of some things; we all want love; we are all here temporarily; we all have problems; we all have good times and hard times.
-The next time you compare yourself to someone who is thinner than you, tell yourself you are making up a story about this person’s happiness and you really have no idea what they are going through, have gone through or will go through.
+The next time you compare yourself to someone who is thinner than you, tell yourself you are making up a story about this person’s happiness and you really have no idea what they are going through, have gone through, or will go through.

 We are not responsible for the thoughts that got downloaded into our minds.
-It’s not our fault that we were born into a culture that is obsessed with thinness, fitness and perfection.
+It’s not our fault that we were born into a culture that is obsessed with thinness, fitness, and perfection.
 When a painful body image thought pops up in your mind, you are not to blame.
-Nobody decides: five minutes from now, I am going to compare myself to someone else, think I am unacceptable and feel horrible the rest of the afternoon.
-Bad body image thoughts are like the automatic pop-ups on a computer.
-We are not responsible for them.
-But we can get better at catching and deleting them, rather than getting lost in them.
+Nobody decides: five minutes from now, I am going to compare myself to someone else, think I am unacceptable and feel terrible the rest of the afternoon.
+Bad body image thoughts are like the automatic pop-ups on our computers.
+We are not responsible for them, but we can get better at catching and deleting them, rather than getting lost in them.
 This part is your responsibility.
 You can’t necessarily stop negative body thoughts from popping up, but you get to decide what to do once you become aware of them.

 Stay on the lookout for your automatic bad body thoughts.
 When you catch one, praise yourself for catching it.
 Then practice disagreeing with it or deleting it.
 Remind yourself that if negative body thoughts were going to help you, you would certainly feel better by now.

 Healthy people have an identity that is about many things.
-For some, it’s based on who they are, knowing they are kind, good and loveable.
-Someone might value being a parent, a student or a good friend.
+For some, it’s based on who they are, knowing they are kind and loveable.
+Some people might feel good about being a parent, a student, or a good friend.
 Others might value a talent or a skill they have, or a hobby or interest they feel passionate about.
 There are many things that make up a person’s identity that can contribute to them feeling a sense of value.
 And on top of all that, they have a body that they take care of and live in.
-When someone has a bad body image, they generally don’t have a sense of worthiness so they latch onto being thin as something they can, or should do and be good at.
+When someone has a negative body image, they generally don’t have a sense of worthiness so they latch onto being thin as something they can, or should do and be good at.
 Their self-image and their body image get twisted up together and they think they are only as good as their body looks to them.

-Think of some things that make you special or valuable that have nothing to do with your looks.
+Think of some things that make you special or valuable that have nothing to do with your appearance.
 Imagine what it would feel like to know you are good enough as you are.

-What deeper issues do you suspect your bad body image might be distracting you from?
-The next time you find yourself obsessing on your body, ask yourself: What would I be feeling or thinking if I wasn’t thinking about my body?
+What deeper issues do you suspect your negative body image might be distracting you from?
+The next time you find yourself obsessing on your body, ask yourself: What would I be feeling or thinking if I wasn’t thinking about my body right now?

 Healing body image is an ongoing process.
 Nobody moves quickly from self-hate to self-love.
-It takes a lot of patience and practice to delete all the unkind messages you have been taught and to upload new, kinder messages into your brain.
+It takes a lot of patience and practice to delete all the unkind messages you’ve been taught and to upload new, kinder messages into your brain.
 But it is possible.
 Body hatred used to be a full-time job for each of us.
-And then we decided we wanted peace and freedom more than we wanted bodies that looked like someone else; bodies we were never meant to have no matter how much we starved, exercised or obsessed.
+Then we decided we wanted peace and freedom more than we wanted bodies that looked like someone else.